Posted on

 True WDR cameras make a big difference in environments that have varying light levels.
 It is important to be able to capture the image of someone’s face as they walk into a dimly lit office from the bright sunlight outdoors.
 A subject’s hairstyle, clothing and details around him are crucial when studying the video surveillance footage.

-There are two types of WDR cameras available:
+There are two types of WDR surveillance cameras available:

 1. True WDR cameras that work with a shutter speed technique and two images.